Frequently Asked Questions

 Due to IRS regulations, we must attempt to minimize if not eliminate the number of individuals to whom we issue BOTH a W2 and 1099 form.
 If the Payroll office has already paid the payee, we must send the paperwork to them to determine if they are going to process a W-2 for the current tax year.
 If so, payroll will process a check to the payee.
 Otherwise, the paperwork automatically comes back to AP and we will issue a check.
 No action is necessary by the department.

 Question: A vendor is not located in the United States and is requesting to be paid in their foreign currency?
 How do I process payment?

 Fill out an DPAY form as normal, but make a note on the form that payment is to be made in a foreign currency.
-We will then contact our foreign exchange company who will then create a foreign draft.
+Attach an invoice and provide the following international banking information: Vendor Name/Account Holder Name, Vendor Address, Bank Name, Bank Address, Swift Code, IBAN (required in Europe), and/or Account Number.
+We will then contact our foreign exchange company who will either create a foreign draft or send payment via foreign wire.
 The charge will show up on your budget report with the name of the vendor you are paying.

 Question: Should I be charged sales tax on my purchases?

 The University is a non-profit, tax exempt, institution and should not be charged sales tax.
 Individuals should present the tax exempt number and/or certificate at the time of purchase.
 Some online websites, like Amazon, have a tax exempt proogram you can enroll in.
 Other vendors may be able to "flag your account."
 If a vendor does charge sales tax, it is the responsibility of the employee to request a credit.
 This applies to NUCard purchases and personal credit card purchases.
 Individuals will not be reimbursed sales tax included in expense reports.

 Question: Who are the University's preferred vendors?